 Apparently, having this space goo pressed directly onto one’s flesh is not a desirable situation at all, since the old guy drops the stick and then begins trying desperately to remove the blob from his hand.
 The stuff no doubt is causing him quite a bit of pain, for he begins making sounds rarely heard outside of prostate and colon examination rooms.
 Since the Blob is not coming off, he turns and runs, forgetting his lantern in the process.
 Indeed, who needs light to see by when an amorphous jelly-like substance recently arrived from beyond the stars is consuming one’s hand, one greasy finger at a time?
 Either that or the new addition to his hand has somehow bestowed night vision on him as a temporary trade off for eating him alive.

 We now cut back to Steve and Jane.
 Steve has pulled the car to a stop and is scanning the horizon, but cannot locate where the meteorite landed.
 He thought it was near by, but Jane likens it to lightning: it looks close but is really miles away.
 She asks if he wants to drive down another road and continue the search, but he says no. He apologizes for the bumpy ride and offers to take her back to town and buy her a sandwich.
 She agrees, so he starts up the car and drives away again.
-As they’re cruising down the narrow road, it suddenly becomes a day-for-night shot.
+As they’re cruising down the narrow road (no doubt with visions of a ham on rye dancing in their heads), it suddenly becomes a day-for-night shot.
 The old man comes barreling out of the woods on the left, running across the road and waving his right hand around in the air like he was leading a gay pride parade.
 Steve has to brake hard and swerve to avoid hitting the old timer.
 Not that we see it.
 We just hear the squeal of tires and then see the car at a full stop.

 Steve gets out of the car to find the old man stretched out on the side of the road, moaning up a storm.
 He asks the old man if he is ok, but the poor guy can only beg to be taken to a doctor in response.
 When Steve asks him what the problem is, the old man moans, “I can’t get it off!”
 Let me tell you, I had that same problem once, but it was not concerning something attached to my hand.
 Anyway, Steve helps the old guy up to his feet and then into the car’s back seat.
 He hands over his jacket and implores the old guy to put it on.
 Turning to Jane he says, “Boy, I hope the Doc is in.”